 Enough of what LifeShield and Vivint have in common.
 You came here to find out how they differ!

-- Installation: While LifeShield offers DIY installation, your Vivint security system will be installed professionally.
+- Installation: While LifeShield offers DIY installation, your Vivint security system will be installed professionally for free.

 - Contracts: LifeShield has a flexible month-to-month contracting option, while Vivint only offers three and a half to five year contracts.